 What to look for: good use of white space, logos of clients for a clean visual statement, and a unique use of videos to showcase her projects.

-For more inspiration, check out this hand-picked curation of some of the best marketing portfolio examples from around the web.
+Hungry for even more inspiration?
+Have a look at this hand-picked curation of some of the best marketing portfolio examples from around the web.

 5. How to create a marketing portfolio: A step-by-step guide

 Creating a marketing portfolio takes considerable time and hands-on work, but it’s a smart investment in yourself and your career.
 If you take a digital marketing certification program or course, you’ll likely get help with building your portfolio.
 Otherwise, the following steps will walk you through how to build a marketing portfolio for the first time.

 Step 1.
 Choose a hosting platform